tomkingkong/pokedex/README.md

 If you look at the `type` data you'll notice there is a `pokemon` array that contains pokemon id's.
 You'll have to make a `get` request to `http://localhost:3001/pokemon/:id` to retrieve the corresponding pokemon.

-This data should not be displayed until the user clicks on the card.
+This data should not be displayed or fetched until the user clicks on the card.
 You can solve this any way you'd like.
-If you decided to use router you might want to consider creating a dynamic route to render the pokemon

 Display the following for each pokemon:
 `name`, `type`(type name), `weight`, and display one of the pokemon `sprites`